Visited: December 2008

 In addition to its rural appearance and the scarcity of activities typically found in other African nations, the overall atmosphere in the capital is notably bleak.
 I didn’t notice much interest and effort of people to work hard or wish to progress.

 Nearly all entrepreneurs buy products in bulks and later sell them individually: chocolate, candy, chewing gum and other sweets.
-Cashew nuts represent the most significant local product cultivated extensively in Guinea Bissau.
+Cashew nuts represent the most significant local product cultivated extensively in Guinea-Bissau.
 Overall, the situation on the countryside is not too bad, as agriculture is prevalent and the soil is rich.

-Legendary 2-days driving from Bissau to Labe in Guinea
+Legendary 2-days driving from Bissau to Labe

 The two-days drive from Guinea-Bissau to the city of Labe in Guinea is one of the legendary road trips that I could set alongside livestock truck ride in northern Kenya or an all-night bounce on a broken pick-up in the Colombian Andes in Colombia.

-After hitting a broken shock absorber with a single piece of tool (a large wrench) for a few minutes, our driver was happy to be back on track.
-But not for long.
 Precisely at the halfway point, about two hours into the journey, the transmission failed.
 Following some hopeless attempts to start the engine by pushing the car and violent maneuvering of the driver, the vehicle was parked along the road and retreated into the shade.

 The situation seemed hopeless as we were right in the middle of nowhere located between two villages; but soon a completely empty taxi appeared out of nowhere, collected us and transported onward.

 An hour later we came across a farmer with two bags of peanuts, who wanted to transport them to a nearby market.
 All of a sudden, they started unloading already perfectly packed bags from the roof to find more space for additional baggage.
 Intense discussions regarding the transportation fee commenced, becoming progressively more contentious.
-It was obvious that the poor farmer didn’t want and probably also couldn’t pay the price for his peanut’s bags, so I decided to interfere.
-I offered to pay for the cargo, if we were going to move immediately.

 Upon completing four hours of travel, we reached the border, having covered a distance of 65 kilometers.

-Twelve hours to cover a distance of 95 kilometers was only the first part of the legendary journey, which continued to Labe in Guinea the day after.
+This was only the first part of the legendary journey, which continued to Labe in Guinea the day after.

-In 2009, Guinea Bissau is not a popular tourist destination, nor a place to enjoy sightseeing, tourist attractions or special cultural experience or traditions.
+In 2009, Guinea-Bissau is not a popular tourist destination, nor a place to enjoy sightseeing, tourist attractions or special cultural experience or traditions.
 It is a country where constant political and military conflicts have directed people’s focus to survival on a daily bases without any plans, ambitions or particular interest in the future.

-I admire foreigners who come to do business in this complicated and unstable environment, and also backpackers who give priority to Guinea Bissau, instead of many other beautiful destinations around the globe.
+I admire the foreigners who choose to do business in such a complicated and unstable environment.
+I also respect the backpackers who give priority to Guinea-Bissau over many other beautiful destinations around the globe.

-Guinea Bissau still has a long way to stabilize and normalize before it can attract a greater number of foreign visitors.
+Guinea-Bissau still has a long way to stabilize and normalize before it can attract a greater number of foreign visitors.